johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: false
   final: true
   lyric: |
-    There are no more one night stands,
-    There are no more beds
+    There are no more one night stands, there are no more beds.
   commentary: |
     I have a habit of dismissing the French *chanson* style and that is unfair.
 It’s a beautiful style and I’m learning to like it.
 Listening back to old Eurovision albums gives me an increasing appreciation of the style.